RaiRishi4300/xylophone_app/README.md

 ## 💻Functionality-:

-We’re going to make a music app that plays Xylophone sounds.
+I have made a music app that plays Xylophone sounds.
 For every Beethoven out there, this will let you unleash your musical talent where ever you are.

-## What you will learn-
+## 🧾Learning Side-:

 -> How to incorporate open source libraries of code into your project using Flutter Packages.</br>
 -> How to play sound on both iOS and Android.</br>